 The discovery of artificial radioactivity in 1934 gave scientists the ability to create radioactive isotopes of any element they wanted.
 One of the most important applications of this technology was the development of radioactive tracers, which have helped to revolutionize biology.
 Using radioactive tracers, it is now possible to understand the way atoms and molecules move through our body: an advance which has led to a better understanding of the human metabolism, and provided an excellent way to verify the effect of drugs and medication.

-The exploitation of radioactivity has also led to the development of one of the most important tools in the medical arsenal.
-Positron Emission Tomography (also known as PET scanning) gives doctors the ability to film the inner workings of the brain, and to detect cancers in the early stages of development.
-Such techniques, however, are still expensive, and consequently fairly uncommon.
-More widespread is the process of ‘scintigraphy’ – the imaging of gamma radiation with so-called ‘gamma cameras’.
+The exploitation of radioactivity has also led to the development of most important tools in the medical arsenal.
+Positron Emission Tomography (also known as PET) gives doctors the ability to film the inner workings of the brain, and to detect cancers in the early stages of development.
+Such techniques, still expensive, remain relatively rare.
+More widespread is the process of ‘scintigraphy’ – the imaging of gamma radiation with ‘gamma cameras’.
 Scintigraphy scans can be conducted on bones, the thyroid gland, kidneys, lungs, or even on the muscles of the heart.

 The risks patients face from such radioactive scans are minimal when compared to the benefits such tests can offer.
-The truth of the matter is that it only takes a very small amount of radioactive matter to obtain an accurate scan; most of which have a half-life of a few hours, and disappear from the body quite rapidly.
-The radiation dose from such scans is approximately the same as that obtained from an X-ray scan: comparatively harmless, but only to be undertaken if the circumstances warrant.
+It only takes a very small amount of radioactive matter to obtain an accurate scan; most of which have a half-life of a few hours, and disappear from the body quite rapidly.
+The radiation dose from nuclear medicine diagnostics is approximately the same as that obtained from an X-ray scan: comparatively harmless, but only to be undertaken if the circumstances warrant.

 ACCES TO CHAPTERS : SUMMARY